 - Which metal detecting equipment you should buy

-Is metal detecting worth doing?
+Is metal detecting profitable?

 Can I make a living metal detecting?